-New Balance Fresh Foam 1080 v9 Review Facts
+New Balance Fresh Foam 1080 v9 Fully Reviewed Review Facts

-The New Balance 1080 is now on its ninth version and some may say it is the best one yet.
-The v8 was said to be stiff and bulky so New Balance pared down the design and made the v9 to be durable, lightweight, stylish, breathable, comfortable, flexible, and supportive.
-Really, it is an all-around great sneaker.
-The sleek silhouette comes in a variety of great-looking colors and the Fresh Foam midsole is extremely comfortable.
-Although the price tag is a little hefty, considering the amazing shoe that you get, it just may be worth it.
+Where do we start with the New Balance Fresh Foam 1080 v9?
+The New Balance 1080 is now on its ninth version, and some may say it is the best one yet.
+The v8 was supposed to be stiff and bulky, so New Balance pared down the design and made the v9 to be durable, lightweight, stylish, breathable, comfortable, flexible, and supportive.
+It is an all-around great sneaker.
+The sleek silhouette comes in a variety of great-looking colors, and the Fresh Foam midsole is exceptionally comfortable.
+Although the price tag is a little hefty, considering the fantastic shoe that you get, it just may be worth it.

 insole which is designed to deliver even more cushioning and arch support where it is needed.

 The New Balance 1080 v9 has a newly redesigned upper compared to its predecessor.

 Accordingly, the upper has been slimmed down and is now mainly made up of double Jacquard mesh and features a freshly designed molded foam collar at the heel rather than a plush cushioned collar.
 Some of the overlays have been removed on this updated version of the 1080s, giving the sneaker a sleeker and more aesthetically-pleasing

 These features combine to result in a bootie-like construction that comfortably wraps the foot and allows for excellent airflow.
 The material used in both the forefoot and heel area of the sneaker will adapt to any foot shape comfortably without causing any constriction.

 The heel area of the shoe does feature some firm molded foam to make up for the lack of plush padding, and this seems to be a welcome change since reviewers said that it is comfortable and helps to keep the heel locked in place.